Machine learning-enabled, supports remote access through cloud storage

 Currently, the app supports only low color depth videos, which means that the imported video files must be processed before the labeling.
 To prepare the video frames for manual labeling, the solution utilizes convolutional neural networks-based image preprocessing algorithms.

 The system and its media storages used to be located on the local servers in Berlin, while the majority of the labelers worked from remote locations.
 This caused regular connection problems and server response delays.
-To enhance the system’s consistency and reduce the server response time, Softeq’s team migrated the application and its media storages onto the Azure Cloud.
+To enhance the system’s consistency and reduce the server response time, the Softeq team migrated the application and its media storages onto the Azure Cloud.

 To make the solution more scalable and distribute the resource-consuming operations between separate components of the system, the team also redesigned the solution’s architecture.
 Such system functions as caching, queue messaging, and containerization were delegated to external services — Reddis, RabbitMQ, and Docker, among others.